rustwasm/wasm-webidl-bindings/BINARY.md

 1. References to compound Web IDL types are `>= 0` and are indices referencing the `i`th compound type defined in the Web IDL Type Subsection.
-2. Primitive Web IDL values are encoded as negative numbers, and each primitive type is special cased.
+2. Scalar Web IDL values are encoded as negative numbers, and each scalar type has its own discriminant.

 ```
 webidl_type_reference ::= i:i32    (if i >= 0)     => index into Web IDL Type Subsection